gradle/actions/setup-gradle/README.md

 ### Stopping the Gradle daemon

-By default, the action will stop all running Gradle daemons in the post-action step, prior to saving the Gradle User Home state.
+By default, the action will stop all running Gradle daemons in the post-action step, before saving the Gradle User Home state.
 This allows for any Gradle User Home cleanup to occur, and avoid file-locking issues on Windows.

 If caching is disabled or the cache is in read-only mode, the daemon will not be stopped and will continue running after the job is completed.